Building the perfect dealer incentive program

 Incentivising and rewarding those responsible for making sales is as old as commerce itself.
 In fact, you’re probably already running an incentive system of some kind with spreadsheets and email.
 So when should you invest in a software solution to manage that process?

-Here’s why investing in software for your incentive program is an important strategic move:
+Here’s why investing in sales incentive software for your incentive program is an important strategic move:

 You’ll more fully engage programme participants: Software lets you maximise participant involvement and drive optimal results.
 From tracking progress to providing real-time feedback, to automating follow-ups and other tasks, the right incentive software ensures participants remain actively engaged throughout the program.